TrojanZoo: Towards Unified, Holistic, and Practical Evaluation of Neural Backdoors: Limitations

-First, to date \system has integrated 12 attacks and 15 defenses, representing the state of the art of neural backdoor research.
-The current implementation does not include certain concurrent work\mcite{mnt,rab,benign-feature-backdoor}.
+First, to date \system has integrated 8 attacks and 14 defenses, representing the state of the art of neural backdoor research.
+Yet, as a highly active research field, a set of concurrent work has proposed new backdoor attacks/defenses\mcite{mnt,rab,benign-feature-backdoor,deepsweep,explanation-guided-poisoning-attack,tact}, which are not included in the current implementation of \system.
+As examples, \mcite{tact} presents a new attack that obscures the representations of benign and trigger inputs; \mcite{explanation-guided-poisoning-attack} proposes to leverage interpretability to improve attack effectiveness; while \mcite{deepsweep} investigates data augmentation-based defenses.
 However, thanks to its modular design, \system can be readily extended to incorporate new attacks, defenses, and metrics.
 Moreover, we plan to open-source all the code and data of \system and encourage the community to contribute.

-Second, to conduct unified evaluation, we mainly consider the attack vector of re-using pre-trained trojan models.
+Second, to conduct a unified evaluation, we mainly consider the attack vector of re-using pre-trained trojan models.
 There are other attack vectors through which backdoor attacks can be launched, including poisoning victims' training data\mcite{Shafahi:2018:nips,Zhu:2019:icml} and knowledge distillation\mcite{distillation-backdoor}, which entail additional constraints for attacks or defenses.
 For instance, the poisoning data needs to be evasive to bypass inspection.
 We consider studying alternative attack vectors as our ongoing work.

+Third, due to space limitations, our evaluation focuses on popular \dnn models (\meg, ResNet) and assumes fixed training/test data split.
+We consider evaluating the impact of model configuration and data split on neural backdoor attacks/defenses as our ongoing work.

 Finally, because of the plethora of work on neural backdoors in the computer vision domain, \system focuses on the image classification task, while recent work has also explored neural backdoors in other settings, including natural language processing\mcite{schuster-humpty,acl-backdoor,lm-trojan}, reinforcement learning\mcite{trojdrl}, and federated learning\mcite{federated-backdoor,dba}.
 We plan to extend \system to support such settings in its future releases.